aman-batra-dev/Hyprland-dotfiles/Arch_Installation.md

 - 2nd partition to always be of type ```Linux Swap```, recommended size of this partition is ```<your size of total RAM> x 2```.
 In any operating system, RAM management is a must.
 There can be times when RAM can be completely filled, during such situations a system crash can happen.
 Luckily each OS has its own way to counter this situation.
 Windows have paging system and Linux has swap system.
 Basically Linux automatically moves those processes running in the background which do not require your immediate attention from RAM to swap partition, resulting free space in RAM.

 - 3rd partition to always be of type ```Linux Filesystem```, minimum recommended size ```100GB```.
 This will be our final partition which will contain our OS.
 Each and every OS and user files will be stored in this partition.
 This partition can be of any size you want.
 Total size for Arch depends on what components you are installing.
 You can install the most ligthweight components or most heavy components depending on your needs.
 On average Arch takes max upto 7-8 GB of storage.
+This parition is also referred as the ```Root Partition```.

 To create these partitions:
 - List all the available partitions.